-A warning dialog box is used to communicate the consequences of an action requested by the user that may result in the loss of data, system or application accessibility, or some other undesirable event.
+consequences of an action requested by the user that may result in the loss of data, system or application accessibility, or some other undesirable event.
 The dialog box is presented before the action is performed and offers the user the opportunity to cancel the requested operation.
+The buttons opportunity to cancel the requested operation.
 The buttons displayed are Yes, No, and Help, or Continue, Cancel, and Help.
 Help provides additional information on the consequences of performing the action requested.